-- National strategic plans and their updates, - Operational programmes and their modifications, - Summary reports, - Annual implementation reports, and final implementation report, - Payment applications, - Payment forecast, - Annual statement on withdrawn, recovered amounts, pending recoveries and irrecoverable amounts, - Annual control report and opinion,
+- National strategic plans and their updates,

+- Operational programmes and their modifications,

+- Summary reports,

+- Annual implementation reports,

+- Payment applications,

-- Monitoring Committee documents, - Commission decisions and other relevant documents and correspondence.
+- Monitoring Committee documents,

+- Commission decisions and other relevant documents and correspondence.

 Hungary uploads all the data needed for the implementation of FOP, i.e. the data necessary to fulfil the requirements of the administration, monitoring and evaluation, to the national computerised database, the Integrated Administration and Control System (IACS).
 The data gained from the IACS are uploaded to SFC2007, ensuring this way a proper exchange of data.